Today I am.

 Amos was the son of Glenda, Rhoda and Wanda’s sister.
 He was a beautiful, bright and shining light taken from us too soon.
 Three others were in the car that night.
 Only two survived.
 Scott Quintanilla’s life was spared that night, but what are the odds of surviving a fatal accident, only to die in one years later?

 That’s the question my kids and I find ourselves asking over and over again.
 My daughters and a friend all survived a terrible car accident in their teens.
 One sustained critical injuries, the other two were miraculously spared physical impairment.
 Of course, an Auto Accident Attorney was called for insurance purposes.
 The most important thing in that moment was to check that everyone was not seriously hurt, but you do have to think long term and call a legal adviser as soon as possible.
 I just couldn’t stop wondering ‘why do some survive and others don’t?’
 Well seatbelts for one (Scott apparently wasn’t wearing his when he was ejected from his car as it rolled into oblivion), and the rest?

 God only knows.

-But here, this time there are children left behind, two of whom have become orphans in a matter of months; losing both of their parents in such a short time span.
+But here, this time there are children left behind, two of whom have become orphans in a matter of months; losing both of their parents in such a short time span due to this fatal car accident.
 It’s hard to wrap my mind around the emotional turmoil they each must feel.
 These children are blessed in that they are surrounded by a loving and supportive extended family, who have their backs and have already made certain that their lives will continue with as little upheaval as possible.

 Scott’s youngest kids, two little boys will have only memories, and photographs of their father as they grow up, and the stories they are sure to hear from everyone who knew him.
 Their mother, Scott’s second wife, Sadie Vernon, also grew up with my girls, and the home my daughter and her husband recently sold, was originally built by her parents.
 Taos is an intertwined community.